osmandapp/web/main/docs/user/search/search-poi.md

 :::note
 To accomplish some of these tasks (locate addresses, POI) you will need to have the offline vector map file.
 Initially, the search is based on data located on the map in the visible area of the device screen.
-If you don't find nothing, OsmAnd propose to increase search radius.
+If you find nothing, OsmAnd proposes to increase the search radius.
 :::

-## Categories POI Search
+## POI Search by Categories

 <Tabs groupId="operating-systems">